peterdutey/ewac-web/accessibility.md

 * [BBC My Web My Way:](http://www.bbc.co.uk/accessibility/index.shtml) information on how to change your browser settings in Windows, Mac and Linux
 * [WebbIE free text browser:](https://www.webbie.org.uk/) for those who are blind or have visual impairments.

+# Browser compatibility

+We test for and support the following browsers:

+* Google Chrome
+* Mozilla Firefox
+* Microsoft Edge
+* Apple Safari

+Internet Explorer is not recommended.
+We only test Internet Explorer 11 (last version), and we are aware some images may not display correctly on this browser.

 ## Technical information about this website's accessibility